 “Australian retailers need to build a brand that stands for quality, trust and reliability to penetrate the Asian marketplace.
 This all takes time and costs money.
 The reason Blackmore’s are so successful in Asia (particularly in China) is because they’re a well-known, established and trusted brand in Australia, and have been for many years.”

 Mr Thomas is speaking at Naturally Good on Monday 3 June.
-Register here.
+To find out more about the free education program and register click here.